jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 Target audience: beginner programmers
 </div>

-In the [high school Python class][wcb] I'm helping out with, I've noticed that students will often write a chunk code that looks like this:
+In the [high school Python class][wcb] I'm helping out with, I've noticed that students will often write a chunk of code that looks like this:

 <textarea class="hidden">
 num = int(input())